frankyn/refinerycms/doc/guides/4 - Refinery Extensions/9 - Adding an image collection to an extension using PageImages.md

 )
 ```

-#### Tell the Controller to Permit the new parameters it must handle
+### Tell the Controller to Permit the new parameters it must handle

-TIP: It doesn't change the controller itself, but makes it easier to extend the initial list of permitted fields.
+__TIP__: It doesn't change the controller itself, but makes it easier to extend the initial list of permitted fields.
 Later versions of Refinery may generate this automatically.

-Edit the controller *vendor/extensions/shows/app/controllers/refinery/shows/admin/shows_controller.rb*:
+Edit the controller `vendor/extensions/shows/app/controllers/refinery/shows/admin/shows_controller.rb`:

 ```ruby
 module Refinery